cgkineo/adapt-pageNav/README.md

 Navigation bar component which can contain some or all of the following buttons:

-- `_returnToPreviousLocation`: Navigates to the previous location - not back in history, just the last routed location
 - `_root`: Navigates to the top level menu
 - `_up`: Navigates to the menu that is the next level up in the hierarchy.
 For instance, a sub menu.
 - `_previous`: Navigates to the previous page if it exists and is unlocked
 - `_next`: Navigates to the next page if it exists and is unlocked
-- `_sibling`: Numbered pagination buttons (1, 2, 3, etc) representing each sibling page
 - `_close`: Closes the course window.
 Only possible if the course was launched in a popup window

 The **PageNav** buttons will respect any [locking](https://github.com/adaptlearning/adapt_framework/wiki/Locking-objects-with-'_isLocked'-and-'_lockType'#using-locking-with-menus) that has been configured in Adapt.
 In cases not covered by Adapt's locking system - such as a [start page](https://github.com/adaptlearning/adapt_framework/wiki/Content-starts-with-course.json#example-1) that appears immediately before the main menu - the setting `_lockUntilPageComplete` can be used to disable the button until the current page has been completed.